Teamlock/Documentation/usage/user/recover.md

 This warning will appear each time you open Teamlock until you download your recovery key.

-The recovery key is just a file that will allow you to recover your account in case your forgot your password.
+The recovery key is just a file that will allow you to recover your account in case your forget your password.

 You can download the recovery key in your profile.